OpenCilk/www.opencilk.org/src/doc/reference/reducers.md

 Declaring a variable to be a reducer does not change its size.
 In the current implementation all views allocated by the runtime are aligned to the size of a cache line (64 bytes on supported platforms).
-This alignment avoids false sharing on reducer accesses.
+This alignment avoids {% defn "false sharing" %} on reducer accesses.
 If greater alignment is required a level of indirection must be added.

+Because reducers are types, pointers to reducers are possible.
 If you need a pointer to a reducer explicitly treated as a reducer use `__builtin_addressof` to get one.
 You can pass this pointer to reducer-aware code.